SoftwareEng2-Team/run-for-your-life/LivingDocument.md

     - Pros: More flexibility and fewer restrictions.
     - Cons: This may introduce additional costs and configuration overhead.
 Backend Technology
-- Chosen Approach: Use Node.js with MySQL for structured data storage.
+- Chosen Approach: Use Node.js with PostgreSQL for structured data storage.
     - Pros: Supports real-time interactions, efficient with relational data.
     - Cons: Requires structured queries and schema migrations.
 - Alternative: Use PHP with MySQL for backend services.